Glossary

 Bankruptcy

-Legal process that can discharge most unsecured debts, including credit‑card balances.
+A legal process that allows individuals to discharge or reorganize most unsecured debts, including credit card balances.

-Example: Filing Chapter 7 wipes $15,000 in credit‑card debt but drops your score to around 550.
+Example: Filing for Chapter 7 bankruptcy can eliminate $15,000 in credit card debt but typically lowers a credit score to around 550.

 Synonyms: legal discharge, debt relief filing.